dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

 ## Step 3: Create a GitLab CI/CD pipeline

 1. For Dagger Cloud users only, [add a new CI/CD variable in GitLab](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) with the name `DAGGER_CLOUD_TOKEN` and set its value to the Dagger Cloud token.
 This variable will be automatically injected into the GitLab job.
-The variable will be automatically inject into the GitLab job.

 2. Create a new GitLab CI/CD pipeline configuration file in your repository at `.gitlab-ci.yml` with the following content: